ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   - First, enable VNC Server on Raspberry Pi 4.
 SSH into Raspberry Pi 4 from local PC, then enter `sudo raspi-config`.
 Now with the arrows select `Interfacing Options`, navigate to `VNC`, choose `Yes`, and select `Ok`.
   - Install [Real VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on local PC
   - Open local VNC Viewer, enter `pi0.local:0` or `[IP address of Raspberry Pi 4]`.
 To find the IP address of Raspberry Pi 4, SSH into Raspberry Pi 4 from local PC, then enter `hostname -I`.
   - Enter login credentials that were set while configuring Raspberry Pi Imager.
-If not set, default username is `pi` and default password is `raspberry`.
   - The VNC session should start, and the Raspberry Pi desktop should be available.

 # Cluster